 The Engineer: It generally only comes up in the start of the game, where he's looking for metal to make weapons and machines as well as researching the Monado.
 It also comes up mostly in sidequests, a number of which involve various people asking him to fix or build things for them.
-In the main story, it sort of gets dropped in favor of him discovering the power of the Monado firsthand.
+He's also fascinated with Nopon and High Entia engineering, and will occasionally make small talk about it.
+In the main story, though, it sort of gets dropped in favor of him discovering the power of the Monado firsthand.

 Amusingly, it seems Shulk hasn't ruled out using other weapons just yet.
 Some of his after-battle dialogue consists of asking Sharla and Melia if they could teach him how to use a rifle/ether magic, respectively.
 In both cases, Dunban scolds him for being willing to give up the sword so easily.

 Hollywood Atheist: Subverted.
 He never openly rages against the heavens or acts like a douche.
 Instead, he very calmly and understandably tells Alvis that he doesn't believe in anything that he can't physically see.

 Skeptic No Longer: After it becomes clear to him that the battle between the Bionis and the Mechonis isn't just a myth and that the repercussions of that fight are what led to the current crisis, he realises that he can't ignore what he isn't aware of and becomes more of an Agent Mulder.